rojasirvin/EPS2020/lecturas.md

 *Semana 5*
 * Errores estándar no estándar
   + \* MHE, Capítulo 8
 Cameron, A. C., y Miller, D. L. (2015).
 A practitioner’s guide to cluster-robust inference. *Journal of Human Resources*, 50(2), 317-372.
+  + Stock, J. H. (2010).
+The other transformation in econometric practice: Robust tools for inference. *Journal of Economic Perspectives*, 24(2), 83-94.

 * ANCOVA
   + \* McKenzie, D. (2012).
 Beyond baseline and follow-up: The case for more T in experiments. *Journal of development Economics*, 99(2), 210-221.